dorcoh/blog/_posts/2017-06-19-entropy-patch.md

 \\( \Longrightarrow \varphi \\) is SATISFIABLE

 ## Model counting

+Model counting is actually even harder than SAT, it is believed to be in $#P$ complexity class.
+Basically if in SAT we would like to decide if there's a solution or not, in model counting we want to find out how many solutions there are.
+Let's define it formally:

 Let \\( V \\) be the set of boolean variables of \\( \varphi \\) and let $$ \sum $$ be the set of all possible assignments to these variables